 American Academy of Pediatrics: Precocious Puberty – Fact Sheet

 Young girls usually get their first period between ages 10 and 15.
 This age range is typically the same for teens and tweens with mental and/or physical disabilities.
 And while periods are the same, how a child with disabilities might react to a period can be very different.

-For kids with special needs, we see a wide range of concerns from families.
+For kids with special needs, there is a wide range of concerns from families.
 For some, it’s the amount of blood or how the blood will feel.
 Others are concerned about hygiene and how easy or difficult it might be to routinely change pads or tampons.
-Still others wonder how their child will manage possible cramping or other period symptoms.
+Still, others wonder how their child will manage possible cramping or other period symptoms.
 Mensuration Management options.